 Lecture slides, assignments, and grades will be available through Canvas.
 Lecture slides will be posted after class.
-You are also welcome to use the Canvas course page to contact other students (e.g., arrange to share notes for missed classes, clarify a difficult topic, etc.) via the discussion board.
+You are also welcome to use the Canvas course page to contact other students (e.g., arrange to share notes for missed classes, clarify a difficult topic, etc.) via Piazza.